Apple Silicon Broadens Arm Assault on Intel and AMD's x86

 Meanwhile, Intel has lost its long-held process node advantage due to its struggles with 10nm, and now 7nm, too.
 That eliminates the company's advantage of architectures that are closely tuned to its process nodes, at least for now.

+AMD has proven there's no beating a competitor with a refined architecture on a denser node.
+The power and performance efficiency gains are just too much to surmount, and both Apple and Arm are moving at a breakneck pace that appears to exceed both AMD and Intel.

+TSMC is now the great equalizer of the semiconductor industry – anyone can build a chip on its leading-edge nodes.
+With a level playing process node playing field, the advantage turns to companies that can execute quickly on their respective architectures.

-That pushes TSMC into the position of the great equalizer of the semiconductor industry.
-Apple's inaugural chips are built on TSMCs 5nm process, and AMD will have its Zen 4 chips on the 5nm node in market by the end of 2022, too.
-But that seems to be a far-off timeline in the face of Apple's first 5nm PC chips, which landed today.
+AMD will have its Zen 4 chips on the 5nm node in market by the end of 2022, but that seems to be a far-off timeline in the face of Apple's first 5nm PC chips that landed today.

 Meanwhile, Arm has its V1 platform for the data center that supports either 5nm or 7nm today, and plans for its N2 platform on 5nm to land in 2021.
 Looking a year beyond that, Arm plans for Poseidon to support 3nm in 2022 and beyond.